rsandor/Solace/game/skills/unarmored/help/unarmored.help.md

   1% to 10% success bonus when fleeing battle (bonus scales based on skill level).
 * [Level 65] `Focused Mind`
-  The character gains a 25% resistance to being interrupted when performing cooldown actions that require time to cast or enact.
+  The character gains a 15-25% resistance to being interrupted when performing cooldown actions that require time to cast or enact.
+Resistance scales with skill level.
 * [Level 75] `Fluid Movement`
-  The character is granted a 10% discount to SP costs for cooldown skills.
+  The character is granted a 5-10% discount to SP costs for cooldown skills.
+  Discount scales with skill level.
 * [Level 85] `Master of None`
   The character is granted a 20% bonus to overall AC if wearing only items that are not considered light or heavy armor.